 How noticeable are breast augmentation scars?

 The noticeability and extent of scarring after breast augmentation surgery will ultimately depend on the specific surgical technique utilised during the procedure.
 As noted in the section above regarding the placement of breast implant incisions, there are a few different techniques that can be performed; however, in most cases, the standard inframammary fold (IMF) approach is the one used here at The Layt Clinic.
 With this technique, there will be scar formation in the underside of the breast where the breast meets the chest.
 Fortunately, this places the scar in a rather inconspicuous area that is difficult for others to see.
 Additionally, it is important to note that Dr. Layt takes great care to minimise the appearance of residual scarring, and scars typically fade to a certain extent over time.
 We will also provide instructions for your recovery that include information on how to optimise scar healing after surgery.

 How long do breast implants last?

 Breast implants typically last approximately 10 years, and some patients have their implants for much longer periods.
 Many of today’s breast implants are designed with materials that are extraordinarily durable.
 With that in mind, breast implants are not impervious to “wear” over time, and if certain complications arise (such as an implant rupture), the implants will likely require removal or replacement.
+Breast implants are not lifetime devices.
 Every patient is different and their experiences are unique.
 While some implant ruptures or other complications may be immediately noticeable in some cases, they may not be visible in others.
 This is why it is vital for breast augmentation patients to attend regular breast screenings as recommended by their doctor and perform routine self-exams each month to look for any possible irregularities that have developed.
 When it’s time to have the implants removed or replaced with upgraded implant models, a revision breast augmentation procedure can accomplish those goals.

 Can I breastfeed with breast implants?